autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/README.md

 2. Subscribe to `localization/kinematic_state` and **keep updating states** to ensure that the estimation does not break (relying on the output of the active pose_estimator).
 3. The multiple pose_estimator **does not support** that particular pose_estimator.

-It is important to note that this issue is fundamental to realizing multiple pose_estimators, and it will arise regardless of the architecture proposed in this case.
+Please note that this issue is fundamental to realizing multiple pose_estimators, and it will arise regardless of the architecture proposed in this case.